top of page

 c.
 The Egyptian army drowned as they tried to cross the Red Sea.

 c.
-The Egyptian army drowned crossing the Red Sea.
+The Egyptian army drowned while crossing the Red Sea.

 Moses parted the sea.

-The Egyptian army entered it, trying to catch up to capture the Israelites.
+The Egyptian army entered the Red Sea, attempting to catch up with and capture the Israelites.

 Moses closed the sea after the Israelites made it out.

-How many plagues did God inflict on Pharaoh before Pharaoh let the people go?
+33. How many plagues did God inflict on Egypt before Pharaoh let the people go?

 a.
 Six.